Organization for Security and Co-operation in Europe: CSCE becomes OSCE

 The fall of the Soviet Union required a change of role for the CSCE.
 The Charter of Paris for a New Europe, signed on 21 November 1990, marked the beginning of this change.
 The process was capped by the renaming of the CSCE as the OSCE on 1 January 1995, in accordance with the results of a conference held in Budapest in 1994.
 The OSCE now had a formal secretariat, a Senior Council, a Parliamentary Assembly, a Conflict Prevention Centre, and an Office for Free Elections, which later became the Office for Democratic Institutions and Human Rights.

 In December 1996, the "Lisbon Declaration on a Common and Comprehensive Security Model for Europe for the Twenty-First Century" affirmed the universal and indivisible nature of security on the European continent.

 In Istanbul on 19 November 1999, the OSCE ended a two-day summit by calling for a political settlement in Chechnya and adopting a Charter for European Security.

 Through its Office for Democratic Institutions and Human Rights (ODIHR), the OSCE observes and assesses elections in its member states, in order to support fair and transparent democratic processes, in keeping with the mutual standards to which the organization is committed; between 1994 and 2004 the OSCE sent teams of observers to monitor more than 150 elections, typically focusing on elections in emerging democracies.
 In 2004, at the invitation of the United States Government, the ODIHR deployed an assessment mission, made up of participants from six OSCE member states, which observed that year's US presidential election and produced a report.
 It was the first time that a US presidential election was the subject of OSCE monitoring, although the organization had previously monitored state-level American elections in Florida and California, in 2002 and 2003.

 Criticism of OSCE

-Members of OSCE have criticized the organization for being in a position where Russia, and sometimes Belarus, can veto all OSCE decisions, Moscow has, for a number of years, not allowed the approval of the organization's budget, the organization of official OSCE events or the extension of missions.
-In November 2023 they vetoed the appointment of Estonia as chairman for 2024.
+Members of OSCE have criticized the organization for being in a position where Russia, and sometimes Belarus, can veto all OSCE decisions; Moscow has, for a number of years, not allowed the approval of the organization's budget, the organization of official OSCE events or the extension of missions.
+In November 2023, Russia and Belarus vetoed the appointment of Estonia as chairman for 2024.

 OSCE missions and operations

 1992 Georgia Mission

 The OSCE Mission to Georgia was established in November 1992 with its headquarters in the capital Tbilisi.
 The Mission's mandate expired on 31 December 2008.
-Between these dates it was powerless to control the outbreak of the August 2008 Russo-Georgian war.
+Between these dates it was powerless to control the outbreak of the August 2008 Russo-Georgian War.